 The OLC is a web-based Worldwide On-line Competition.
 Pilots upload flights recorded by their GPS to the OLC and are scored based on the distance flown.
 To see the current season flights uploaded by SOSA pilots, click here.

-SOSA pilots will be competing in the following upcoming competitions:
+SOSA pilots will be hosting the following upcoming competitions:

 SOSA pilots have competed in the following recent competitions: